The real reason behind the Barbie movie backlash

 But of course it wasn’t just the Florida congressman that had to have his voice heard.
 Ted Cruz railed against the movie for apparently spreading “communist propaganda” over a map of the South China Sea drawn in crayon in the movie.
 I suspect that Cruz’s concerns are less to do with imperialism, however, and more about spreading dog whistle resentment amongst his supporters over communism, feminism, liberalism – whatever ‘isms’ fit his narrative.

-No one has to like the Barbie movie, and I’m sure intelligent criticism of the film’s messaging and quality will emerge.
-However, attacking it because it doesn’t address “any notion of faith of family” is not only ludicrous but untrue.
+No one has to like the Barbie movie, but attacking it because it doesn’t address “any notion of faith of family” is not only ludicrous but untrue.
 Barbie shows its titular character surrounded by community and friends, and undergoes a journey whereby she gains more faith in herself through an existential crisis.
 Conservatives want to believe the only way to depict faith and family is by praying or being forced to give birth, but there are a myriad of ways for women to express these notions.

+Barbie is so much about family, with a poignant and touching message about motherhood at the center of the narrative.
+And even faith is addressed, as Barbie has to have the faith to believe in the beauty of humanity, even though she understands it will mean her mortality.
+The movie is, overall, a fun watch.
+But there’s almost a serene sense of spirituality to these scenes.

 The criticism sounds nonsensical because it is.
 Because none of these people are brave enough to simply admit why they hate this movie — it’s the first female-led summer blockbuster… possibly ever.
 And because conservatives hate women, they are going to attack this movie.
 It’s almost a natural law at this point that wherever you see women having fun, conservatives are lying in wait, frothing at the mouth, longing to destroy it.